Cooking Gorgeous

 Syrup Ingredients

-• Sugar - Both caster sugar and granulated sugar are ideal for making syrup
+• Sugar - Both caster sugar and granulated sugar are fine for making syrup.

-• Lemon juice - A few drops of lemon juice are essential to prevent the syrup from crystallizing.
+• Lemon juice - A few drops of lemon juice help stop the syrup from crystallizing.

 Choux Pastry Ingredients

-• Eggs - Ensure your eggs are at room temperature before using them.
+• Eggs - Use room temperature eggs for best results.
 They serve as the leavening agent for the choux pastry.
 It's important to add the eggs to the dough one at a time.

 • Salt - It seasons the dough while enhancing its sweetness.